k0nen/dotfiles/README.md

 - [The Fuck](https://github.com/nvbn/thefuck)
 - `pythondebug = python3 -m pdb -c continue`
 - `clipboard = tee >(pbcopy)` (Works on Mac only, but anyway)
+- `pwnvm` commands
-- `pwnvm` will copy current directory to vm, save path in clipboard
+  - `pwnvm copy` will copy current directory to vm, and save path in clipboard
+  - `pwnvm shell` will open a ssh connection to the vm

 ## git
 - `log1 10` shows 10 recent commits